Bay of Pigs

-The Bay of Pigs (Bahía de Cochinos) is an inlet of the Gulf of Cazones located on the southern coast of Cuba.
-By 1910, it was included in Santa Clara Province, and then instead to Las Villas Province by 1961, but in 1976, it was reassigned to Matanzas Province, when the original six provinces of Cuba were re-organized into 14 new Provinces of Cuba.
+The Bay of Pigs (Bahía de Cochinos) is an inlet of the Gulf of Cazones, located on the southern coast of Cuba.
+By 1910 it was included in Santa Clara Province, and then to Las Villas Province by 1961, but in 1976, it was reassigned to Matanzas Province, when the original six provinces of Cuba were re-organized into 14 new Provinces of Cuba.

 The bay is historically important for the failed Bay of Pigs Invasion of 1961.
 The area is a site known for its diving, with an abundance of marine fauna, e.g. 30 species of sponges belonging to 19 families and 21 genera, to be found in the bay.

 Etymology

-In Cuban Spanish, cochinos may also mean the queen triggerfish (Balistes vetula), which inhabit coral reefs in Bahía de Cochinos, not swine (Sus scrofa).
+In Cuban Spanish, cochinos may also mean the queen triggerfish (Balistes vetula), which inhabit coral reefs in Bahía de Cochinos, in addition to the literal meaning, pigs (Sus scrofa).

 Geography

 This bay is approximately 30 km south of Jagüey Grande, 70 km west of the city of Cienfuegos, and 150 km southeast from the capital city Havana.
 On the western side of the bay, coral reefs border the main Zapata Swamp, part of the Zapata Peninsula.
 On the eastern side, beaches border margins of firm ground with mangroves and extensive areas of swampland to the north and east.
 At the north end of the bay, the village of Buena Ventura is adjacent to Playa Larga (Long Beach).
 35 km southeast of that, Playa Girón (Giron Beach) at the village of Girón, named after the notorious French pirate Gilberto Giron (c.
 1604).